-HelloMonaco is happy to start its new series about celebrities who live in Monaco.
-Probably you’ve already even met some of them in a club or a restaurant, and some will be a discover for you.
-We will tell you about their personal life, career and why did they come to Monaco.
-Discover together with us our first celebrity who opens this series.
-It is brilliant Dame Shirley Bassey who performed the most quintessential songs of James Bond movies but it was not the only achievement in her glorious career.
+HelloMonaco keeps telling you about celebrities who live in Monaco.
+Probably you’ve already even met some of them in a club or a restaurant, and some will be a new discovery for you.
+We will tell you about their personal life, career and why they came to Monaco.
+Discover together with us today brilliant Dame Shirley Bassey who performed the most quintessential songs of the James Bond movies but it was not the only achievement in her glorious career.

 Shirley Veronica Bassey is an internationally acclaimed singer whose trademark, that propelled her into stardom, is her ‘larger than life’ voice.
 She lives a glamorous life till this day, residing in the glitzy Principality of Monaco, and is still remembered for her numerous hits, including three James Bond theme songs.